Chinese Chevys

 Mexican-market Chevrolet sales piece.

 There’s been a lot of talk lately about the potential for Chinese automakers to invade the U.S. with cheap cars and crossovers, and displacing domestic legacy auto builders in their own market.
 The fact is, no Chinese car company sells cars in U.S., and the few Chinese built vehicles that are sold here are retailed by familiar brands.
-For 2024, the Buick Envision, Lincoln Nautilus, and a handful of Volvo models sold in the U.S. are built in China.
+For 2024, the Buick Envision, Lincoln Nautilus, and a handful of Volvo and Polestar models sold in the U.S. are built in China.

 More Chevrolet news and reviews